tc39/proposal-decimal/decimal128-reference.md

 ## Introductory example

 `Decimal128` is a new numerical type proposed for JavaScript which can be used to represent decimal quantities, like money.
 Since `Number` is represented as binary float-point type, there are decimal numbers that can't be represented by them, causing problems on rounding that happens on arithmetic operations like `+`.
-See the example bellow.

 ```js
 let a = 0.1 * 8;